codr7/swift-interpreter/part1/README.md

 <br/>
 Any kind of code we want to run, regardless of syntax; will eventually be reduced to a sequence of operations.<br/>
 <br/>
-The reason there's a separate case for stopping is to avoid having to check in the eval loop, which needs to be as fast as possible.
+The reason there's a separate case for stopping is to avoid having to check in the evaluation loop, which needs to be as fast as possible.

 ```